OData/odata.net/v6/_posts/core libraries/2016-01-13-17-36-define-referential-constraints.md

 model.AddElement(order);
 {% endhighlight %}

 `Customer.id` is the principal property while `Order.customerId` is the dependent property.
-Create a navigation property `orders` on the principal entity type `customer`.
+Create a bidirectional navigation relationship between the principal entity type `customer` and the dependent entity type `order`.
+Define the referential constraint on the partner navigation property declared on `order`.

 {% highlight csharp %}
-var customerOrders = customer.AddUnidirectionalNavigation(new EdmNavigationPropertyInfo
+var customerOrders = customer.AddBidirectionalNavigation(
+    new EdmNavigationPropertyInfo
     {
         ContainsTarget = true,
         Name = "orders",
         Target = order,
         TargetMultiplicity = EdmMultiplicity.Many
-});
-{% endhighlight %}

-Then, create its corresponding partner navigation property on the dependent entity type `order` with referential constraint.

-{% highlight csharp %}
-var orderCustomer = order.AddUnidirectionalNavigation(new EdmNavigationPropertyInfo
+    },
+    new EdmNavigationPropertyInfo
     {
         ContainsTarget = false,
         Name = "customer",
         Target = customer,
         TargetMultiplicity = EdmMultiplicity.One,
         DependentProperties = new[] { orderCustomerId },
         PrincipalProperties = new[] { customerId }
     });
 {% endhighlight %}

+`AddBidirectionalNavigation` creates both navigation properties and links them as partners.
+Calling `AddUnidirectionalNavigation` separately for each direction does not establish a partner relationship, so shortened key predicates cannot use the referential constraint from the reverse navigation.

 Create an entity type `Test.Detail` with a composite key consisting of three key properties `customerId` of `Edm.String`, `orderId` of `Edm.String` and `id` of `Edm.Int32`.